 ‘Til Death Do Us Part - Spousal Benefits

 Spousal benefits are often overlooked and misunderstood but can be beneficial for some couples.
-In 1939, spousal benefits (along with others) were added to the Social Security system.
+In 1939, spousal benefits (along with others) were added to the Social Security System.
 At the time, most families had one working spouse and one stay-at-home parent.
-Our country’s leaders realized that the stay-at-home spouse provided a significant benefit to society by raising children and wanted to make sure they were not left out.
+Our country’s leaders realized that the stay-at-home spouse provided a significant benefit to society and wanted to make sure they were not left out.
 That is why we have spousal benefits.

 Let's take a look at a specific example of how this can work.
 Jane and Joe Jones are a married couple.
 Jane was a professor at a local university and Joe stayed home to raise the kids but also worked as a substitute teacher.
 Since Jane's wages were higher than Joe's, the benefit she is entitled to is also higher.
 Jane is entitled to $2,500/month at FRA and Joe $700/month.
 Since half of Jane's benefit is more than Joe's full benefit, Joe would draw $1,250/month (half of Jane's benefit) rather than $700 (his own benefit).
 That’s an increase in income of $550/month for as long as Joe and Jane are both living!
 Over a 20 year period, that is $132,000 in additional benefits received; not including inflation increases!